617-470-9950 Toll Free 866-565-1516

 Despite being a major metropolitan area, Washington, D.C. has an impressive amount of green space.
 Parks, trails, and waterfront areas are integrated throughout the city, making it easy to enjoy the outdoors without leaving town.

-Rock Creek Park alone spans miles of hiking and biking trails, while the National Mall offers open space for walking, exercising, or relaxing.
-The Potomac River provides opportunities for kayaking, paddleboarding, and scenic views.
+Rock Creek Park alone spans over 1,700 acres of hiking and biking trails through the heart of the city.
+The National Mall offers open space for walking, exercising, or relaxing with a view of the monuments.
+The Potomac River provides opportunities for kayaking, paddleboarding, and scenic views, while the nearby Shenandoah Valley and Chesapeake Bay offer weekend escapes within a 90-minute drive.

 For people who want city living without sacrificing access to nature, Washington, D.C. strikes a rare balance.